Saving Electricity home

 Maybe your bill hasn't gone up but you just think it's always been too high?
 In that case the first thing you can do is to compare your usage to what's normal.
 A typical American family uses 850 kWh per month, as we see on the how much electricity costs page.
 If you're anywhere near that with a 3-person household you're normal.
 Normal doesn't mean good, though, since most people waste lots of energy.
 Personally, I use only about 99 kWh per month.

 Let's say you still think there's an unknown reason why your electrical usage has been so high recently.
 In that case the next thing you should do is to make sure the bill you received is accurate.
 Once I got a bill that said I used 2617 kWh, when I normally use only 100.
 A quick look at the meter showed that they read the meter wrong.
 My bill said the starting and ending meter reads were 18,441 and 21,058.
 But when I got my bill checked my meter it was only at 18,567, so clearly my meter hadn't really ended on 21,058 the previous month.
-The utility quickly refunded the $195 they overcharged me.
+I called the utility and they quickly refunded the $195 they overcharged me.

-If your meter matches your bill, meaning you weren't overcharged, your next step is to verify that your meter isn't running gratuitously.
-Shut off all the breakers and see if the meter is still spinning.
-If it is then your meter is broken.
+2. If your home is a single-family dwelling and the meter still spins when everything is off/unplugged, then your meter is broken.
 It's highly unusual, but it's possible.
 In that case pay an electrician $40-50 to come out to confirm that and to sign a statement to that effect so you have proof when you go battle your electric company to get back the money they overcharged you.
 Videotaping it wouldn't hurt, either.

-But your meter is probably not broken.
-Assuming it isn't then the next step is to make sure the meter doesn't run when everything is turned off.
+If your meter stopped cold when you shut off the breakers (which is the most likely result), then the next step is to make sure the meter doesn't run when everything is turned off.
 That way when we start turning appliances back on to measure their use, we can be confident that we're measuring only that appliance and not some other appliance as well.
-To do this turn off every light in the apartment and physically unplug every appliance from the wall (simply turning it off isn't good enough for some appliances.
+To do this, turn OFF every single thing in the residence and physically UNPLUG every appliance from the wall.
+(Simply turning it off isn't good enough for some appliances.)
 The water heater might be hard-wired without a plug and in that case you'll have to just make sure it's turned off.
 And of course you can't unplug a central AC system so just turn it off.
-Once everything is turned off and unplugged, flip the breakers back on one at a time and verify that the meter still doesn't spin.
-If the meter still spins and you're 100% certain you've turned off every light and physically unplugged every device, then try each breaker one at a time to see if multiple breakers cause the meter to spin or just one of them does.
-Try each breaker that makes the meter spin and calculate how much electricity each breaker is using by using the meter timing method.
-Each 100 watts that is running continuously uses about 73 kWh per month.
-If you're paying 10¢ per kWh, it costs you $7.30.
+If you have illuminated light switches (wall switches that light up when the light switch is turned off), then remove the light bulbs from the sockets to get the switches to de-light.

 At that point all you need to do is to start using less electricity.
 Go to the how much your stuff uses page to see what the energy hogs are in a typical home, and then use the tips on this site to reduce your electrical use.
 You can do it.
 Remember, I use only about 99 kWh/mo.